 For many, the main draw of the Levant Mine is to see the only remaining Cornish steam beam engine still in operation.
-You get a whole lot more than that, however, with this excellent value day out from the National Trust.
+However, you get a whole lot more than that with this excellent value day out from the National Trust.

-For just £7.20 for adults and £3.60 for children (includes Gift Aid contribution) you get a tour of Levant Mine and Beam Engine.
+For just £10 for adults and £5 for children, you get a Levant Mine and Beam Engine tour.
 That’s not all, however, as you also get a tour to the Botallack Mine.
 This is also set in an area of outstanding and beautiful coastal scenery.

 National Trust bringing Levant Mine and Beam Engine back to life

-If there was ever such a thing as a Cornish tin and copper mining graveyard then we’d just arrived.
-As we’d find out, however, thanks to the National Trust there was a lot more life going on in these buildings than first meets the eye.
+If there were ever such a thing as a Cornish tin and copper mining graveyard, then we’d just arrived.
+However, as we’d find out, thanks to the National Trust, there was a lot more life going on in these buildings than first meets the eye.

 We entered the small ticket office and shop to be greeted by an expectant group of smiling tourists.
 It quickly became clear that we had arrived just in time to catch the start of the main tour.

-Our passionate and professional guide Tom brought the mine back to life with his detailed knowledge of the history of the Levant Mine and Beam Engine.
+Our passionate and professional guide Tom brought the mine back to life with his detailed knowledge of the Levant Mine and Beam Engine history.

 Levant ‘the mine under the sea’

 The Levant Mine and Beam Engine is part of the Cornish Mining World Heritage site in the St. Just district of Cornwall.
 It was often referred to as the ‘mine under the sea’ due to the length and depth of the mine that was literally under the Celtic Sea (which is part of the Atlantic Ocean).

 At the start of our tour, Tom showed us where one of the mine shafts started at the bottom of the cliff.
 This really makes you think about how tough things were a couple of hundred years ago, with just ropes and wood protecting miners from the crashing Atlantic Ocean and jagged rocks.